State of New Jersey Common Pension Fund D Buys 9,585 Shares of Block, Inc. (NYSE:SQ)

 Analyst Upgrades and Downgrades

 SQ has been the subject of several recent analyst reports.
-Credit Suisse Group boosted their price objective on Block from $95.00 to $105.00 and gave the stock an “outperform” rating in a report on Friday, February 24th.
-Citigroup cut their price objective on Block from $135.00 to $90.00 and set a “buy” rating for the company in a report on Wednesday, December 21st.
-KeyCorp boosted their price objective on Block from $90.00 to $100.00 and gave the stock an “overweight” rating in a report on Wednesday, February 22nd.
-Wedbush raised Block from a “neutral” rating to an “outperform” rating and set a $114.00 price objective for the company in a report on Friday, March 24th.
-Finally, BNP Paribas initiated coverage on Block in a report on Tuesday, February 28th.
-They set an “underperform” rating for the company.
+Barclays boosted their price objective on Block from $100.00 to $103.00 and gave the stock an “overweight” rating in a report on Monday, January 23rd.
+Needham & Company LLC boosted their price objective on Block from $80.00 to $95.00 and gave the stock a “buy” rating in a report on Friday, February 24th.
+Wedbush upgraded shares of Block from a “neutral” rating to an “outperform” rating and set a $114.00 price target on the stock in a research report on Friday, March 24th.
+Truist Financial increased their price target on shares of Block from $85.00 to $105.00 and gave the company a “buy” rating in a research report on Friday, January 20th.
+Finally, Keefe, Bruyette & Woods cut shares of Block from an “outperform” rating to a “market perform” rating and reduced their price target for the company from $90.00 to $75.00 in a research report on Sunday, April 9th.
 Three equities research analysts have rated the stock with a sell rating, six have issued a hold rating and twenty-two have issued a buy rating to the stock.
 Based on data from MarketBeat.com, the company has an average rating of “Moderate Buy” and a consensus price target of $105.58.

 Block Price Performance